KilledByAPixel/LittleJS/FAQ.md

 ### How do I debug my game in LittleJS?

-Press the Esc key to show the the debug menu.
-From here there are several options that can be accesed via the number keys.
+Press the Esc key to show the debug menu.
+From here there are several options that can be accessed via the number keys.

 You can also press + or - to adjust game speed to help with debugging, or just for fun!